lewis-od/HomeAutomation/ha-serverless/README.md

 Note: `sam deploy` is an alias for `aws cloudformation deploy`

 # ToDo
-- [ ] Add JSON message to queue based on event
+- [x] Add JSON message to queue based on event
 - [ ] Require API key for authentication/authorisation
+- [ ] Make SQS queue FIFO